 Special Situations 1.
 Chronic kidney disease, dialysis patients.
-We don’t know yet what doses of Sovaldi is prudent, and ribavirin is not a safe drug without major dose modifications.
+We don’t know yet what doses of Sovaldi are prudent, and ribavirin is not a safe drug without major dose modifications.
 2. Sovaldi with ribavirin can be given for patients with hepatocellular cancer awaiting liver transplantation.
 3. Sovaldi seems effective in patients who also have HIV.
 The possibility of drug interactions must be thought through very carefully if treatment for both diseases is carried out.
-4. The heart drug amiodarone is a problem for patients who would take Sovaldi; in fact serious very slow heart rate can develop so at present we do NOT give the two drugs together.
+4. The heart drug amiodarone is a problem for patients who would take Sovaldi; in fact, serious very slow heart rate can develop so at present we do NOT give the two drugs together.

 Future Treatments Based on a small experimental trial, the combination of Olysio and Sovaldi with no other medication, or with just ribavirin pills without interferon shots, have shown cure rates 93% to 100%, and we have found that this combination is a good choice for some people.
-MANY other drugs are being tested, in combinations of each other and in combinations with older drugs, to see what the best outcomes are with the least side effects.
+Many other drugs are being tested, in combinations of each other and in combinations with older drugs, to see what the best outcomes are with the least side effects.
 If treatment presently doesn’t seem right for a particular patient, we may well have new options coming along quite regularly during the next few years.
-Individuals interested in hepatitis C treatment, or re-treatment, with the new medications should call us to make appointments.
+Individuals interested in hepatitis C treatment, or re-treatment, with the new medications, should call us to make appointments.
 The details are complicated and potential side effects, costs and monitoring details need to be fully understood.

 Testing for a Cure :We measure the viral levels at 4 weeks to be sure drug is working and again at 12 weeks.
-In those taking it 24 weeks we measure again at 24 weeks, at end of treatment in either case.
+In those taking it 24 weeks, we measure again at 24 weeks, at end of treatment in either case.
 IT IS VERY RARE to detect any virus at end of treatment.
-We check again 12 weeks (3 months) after end of treatment: negative (no virus) means CURE.
+We check again 12 weeks (3 months) after the end of treatment: negative (no virus) means CURE.
 Ordinarily we don’t need to run virus tests again.
 Note that the antibody test for hepatitis C, which is how you were first diagnosed, can still be positive longterm and there is no reason to check it.